jose987654/kodi-addons/README.md

 3. Run the `update_repo.py` script to update addons.xml and MD5 files
 4. Commit and push changes to GitHub

-**What's New in v1.0.11:**
+**What's New in v1.1.0:**

+- Updated to standard semantic versioning
-- Updated icon images
+- Updated fanart images with new Seedr design
+- Improved audio playlist support
-- Improved user interface
+- Enhanced user interface

 **What's New in v1.0.6:**